Running Calorie Calculator

 Weight loss

-Running, as is true of all exercise, can form an important part of a weight loss plan.
+Running can form an important part of a weight loss plan.

 Because running is a simple way to increase activity levels, many people will take up jogging or recreational running in the first place as a way of losing weight.
 Most of these people eventually fall in love with running and stick with it.